scale-lab/BACS/README.md

 # BACS: Benchmarks for Approximate Circuit Synthesis

+These bencmarks are released as part of the following **under-review** publication

+I. Scarabottolo, G. Ansaloni, G. A. Constantinides, L. Pozzi and S. Reda "Approximate Logic Synthesis: A Survey" **under-review** in Proceedings of the IEEE.

 The included benchmarks are

 - **x2:**      small benchmark from LGSynth 91.
 Metric: Hamming Distance (HD).
 Approximate design generated using BLASYS.